abcdesktopio/docs/opsdocs/docs/common/acl.md

 The xedit application is listed only if your are connected from a local network matching the previous rules.

-Look for the applications, using the quick launch search text area on the bottom right corner.
+Look for the application `xedit`, using the quick launch search text area on the bottom right corner.
 Insert the first character of xedit :

 ![xedit is running](img/login-anomymous-acl-show-xedit.png)